spxak1/weywot/motorbike.md

 7. A bike has by definition only two wheels.
 It’s what makes it fun, great to ride, flexible in traffic, different and exciting to ride.
 You learn how to balance at speed and you will have to put your feet down when stopped to stay upright.
 You will learn and use it as expected, there is not much you can do to avoid this.
 8. You have to wear a helmet to stay safe.
 The bike will still work without one but it is strongly recommended you get your own helmet and wear it.
 Not having a roof on a bike is part of the experience, and what makes riding it great, so having to wear your own helmet is not a big issue.
 9. You will have to take it up with Starbucks why they don’t make cups for bikers.
 Not much you can do about that I’m afraid.
 There are cups designed for that, but they’re not the same as Starbucks.
 Try them though, you may find them just fine.
+10. Yes, you can with some manufacturers, but most bikers learn to service their own bikes.
+At the beggining keep it simple, learn how the bike works and learn how to use the tools to fix it.
+Modifications make it harder to maintain, so keep it simple to start with.

 ## OP Response